Skip to main content

 }

-That’s nice and all, but imagine if we needed to update the style of one emoji div, with the current setup we would have to add the styles to every if statement branch which is repetitive and unconvenient.
+That’s nice and all, but imagine if we needed to update the style of one “div.”
+With the current setup, we would have to add the styles to every if-statement branch, which is repetitive and inconvenient.

-One solution for that is storing the emoji in a shared local variable, then depending on the type prop value we assign the corresponding emoji.
+One solution for that is to store the emoji in a shared local variable, and then depending on the type prop value, we assign the corresponding emoji.

 function Emoji({type}: {type: 'angry' | 'smile'}) {